ronismaili/ronismaili/README.md

 ## Hi there 👋 thanks for coming by!

-I am Ron Ismaili, a second year computer science student at the South East European University (SEEU) in Tetovo, North Macedonia.
+I am Ron Ismaili, a second-year computer science student at the South East European University (SEEU) in Tetovo, North Macedonia.

 The following are some of the projects I have worked on: